pwalczysko/omero-guide-upload/docs/metadata-ui.rst

     |image5b|

 #.
-Select the Screen you identified above and (optionally) attached to it the CSV.
+Select the Screen you identified above.
 Find the script icon |image6| above the central pane, expand it and find the ``Import scripts`` section.
 In there, select the ``Populate metadata`` script.

     |image7|